varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   address can be a host name ("localhost"), an IPv4 dotted-quad ("127.0.0.1"), or an IPv6 address enclosed in square brackets ("[::1]").
 If address is not specified, `varnishd` will listen on all available IPv4 and IPv6 interfaces.
-If port is not specified, the default HTTP port as listed in ``/etc/services`` is used.
+If port is not specified, port 80 (http) is used.
   An additional protocol type can be set for the listening socket with PROTO.
   Valid protocol types are: HTTP/1 (default), and PROXY.
   Multiple listening adresses can be specificed by using multiple -a arguments.